Updated: Nov 29, 2021

 So how (in the #$%@) did this all happen?
 And why?
 How many times had he looked me in the eyes after violating my child?
 How many lies were told to me?
 Even after years of therapy for myself, these are the questions that still fill my head.

 I think part of what makes this so painful is that I learned about the abuse after having lived a life of illusion for five decades.
 The world as I had known it, the father I thought I knew suddenly didn’t exist — or maybe more aptly put, the dad I knew covertly co-existed with this other person.
 It’s like that concept of parallel universes, and in my case, the two collided.
-I also like to describe it as feeling as though the Death Star took aim at my life, my heart, and shattered it to pieces.
+The illusion of my life, and my heart, was shattered to pieces.
 I cried deeply and often during those early months, and sometimes I can still find that initial piercing pain still buried deep within me.

 I read this line in Thich Nhat Hahn’s “The Heart of the Buddha’s Teaching” and it captured things perfectly: “Your concept or perception of reality is not reality.”